Whether you’re a hobbyist or a professional baker, the right airbrush can take your cake decorating skills to the next level.

 The set has an adjustable air pressure knob; with a simple turn of this knob, bakers can control the force of the air pressure.
 Lower pressure is great for thin, precise details, while higher pressure provides quicker coverage.
 The set also has an air accumulator tank, which helps to cut down on unwanted pulsations, which can ruin an intricate airbrush pattern.
 While this set may be too barebones for beginners, professionals will appreciate its adjustability features and overall quality.

-This kit is loaded with great supplies suitable for airbrushers of all skill levels.
+This machine is loaded with great supplies suitable for airbrushers of all skill levels.
 The single-action airbrush has a .4-mm fluid tip and a gravity feed, which assists with precision.
 The professional-grade compressor operates at 12V DC and has three airflow settings, ensuring that users have total control over air power.
 Beginner decorators can get started right away thanks to the 12 shades of food colors included in the set.

 Along with the essential equipment, the U.S. Cake Supply kit comes with a comprehensive user guide and food coloring chart.
 The supplementary guide includes useful information on blending colors, writing words, applying patterns, and decorating fondant.
 The tips and tricks are explained in simple terms, so that even kids can join in on the decorating fun!